Quantum transport equations for Bose systems taking into account nonlinear hydrodynamic processes: Kinetic equation for nonequilibrium Wigner function and Fokker- Planck equation for distribution function of hydrodynamic variables

-These elements are the transport kernels, which describe dissipation between kinetic and hydrodynamic processes. $\varphi_{JJ}(a,a';t,t')$ is the matrix with elements
+These elements are the transport kernels which describe the dissipation between kinetic and hydrodynamic processes. $\varphi_{JJ}(a,a';t,t')$ is the matrix with elements

-which describe dissipation of hydrodynamical processes in quantum Bose fluid.
-The transport kernels (\ref{eq2.50})-(\ref{eq2.52}) are constructed on generalized flows:
+which describe the dissipation of hydrodynamic processes in a quantum Bose fluid.
+Transport kernels (\ref{eq2.26})--(\ref{eq2.28}) are constructed on generalized flows

-where $\hat{P}(t)$ is the generalized projection Mori operator, which is constructed on the operators $\hat{n}_{\bf q}({\bf p})$, $\hat{f}(a)$ and corresponds to structure of projection Kawasaki-Gunton operator $\hat{P}_{q}(t)$ (\ref{eq2.14}).
-It is significant that transport kernel contain contribution from quantum diffusion in coordinate and momentum space and contribution from generalized function ''force-force''.
-One can readily see by substituting (\ref{eq2.24}) into $\varphi_{nn}({\bf q,q',p,p'};t,t')$ and open contribution from kinetic and potential parts of (\ref{eq2.24}):
+where $Q(t)=1-P(t)$.
+Operator $P(t)$ is the generalized projection Mori operator which acts on any operator $\hat{A}$ according to the rule

+and corresponds to the structure of the projection Kawasaki-Gunton operator $P_\textrm{q}(t)$ (\ref{eq2.12}).
+It is important to note that the transport kernels contain both a contribution from quantum diffusion in the coordinate and momentum space and a contribution from the generalized function ``force-force''.
+One can readily derive this by substituting (\ref{eq2.19}) into $\varphi_{nn}({\bf q,q',p,p'};t,t')$ and open the contribution from kinetic and potential parts of (\ref{eq2.19}):

 where

 is the generalized diffusion coefficient of quantum particles in the space $\{{\bf q,p}\}$.
 Other components have the following structure:

 where